 Estrogen dominance is a term used to describe an imbalance between estrogen and progesterone hormone levels in the body.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, AZ, who also serves the East Valley cities of Mesa, Tempe, Scottsdale, Apache Junction, Queen Creek, Chandler, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, AZ, who also serves the East Valley cities of Mesa, Gilbert, Tempe, Scottsdale, Apache Junction, Queen Creek, Chandler, and the greater Phoenix area.

 When we say “estrogen dominance” what we’re saying is that we have too much estrogen hormone in ratio to progesterone hormone.
 Remember: All the hormones dance with each other; they work with each other; they support each other.
 Estrogen and progesterone work with one another.
 We have to have them in balance.
 When they’re in balance, when that ratio is good, the woman feels well.
 She’s at peace with her world; she can handle stress a lot better.
 So when I say estrogen dominance it means that there’s too much estrogen built up in the blood as compared to the proper ratio of progesterone.
 So we have to balance that out.